GIScience/ohsome-filter-to-sql/README.md

 (root:1 (expression:8 (tagMatch:1 (string:1 buildings) = (string:1 yes))) <EOF>)
 ```

+[ANTLR Lab](http://lab.antlr.org/) can also be used to try out the grammar.

 ### How to generating parser code?

 When the grammar file has change generate new Python code with `antlr4` and move genrated files to `ohsome_filter_to_sql/`.